Hevanafa/Posit-92/readme.md

 ![preview](./preview.png)

 A game framework for Turbo Pascal 7.0.
-The name comes from **Positron** and **1992** (the year in which TP7 was released).
-I know it sounds kinda obscure, because it **is** an obscure piece of tech especially for game dev.
+The name comes from **Positron** and **1992** (the year in which TP7 was released), combined to resemble an isotope like Uranium-235 because it sounds cool  `:D`

 My goal is to create something like a fantasy computer such as PICO-8 and TIC-80 but uses TP7 because I believe it's fast enough & easier than C.

-I'm also inspired by [LoveDOS](https://github.com/rxi/lovedos) (also, the working fork with the audio working: https://github.com/SuperIlu/lovedos).
+I'm also inspired by [LoveDOS](https://github.com/rxi/lovedos) (also, the working fork with the audio working: https://github.com/SuperIlu/lovedos), and [TempleOS](http://www.templeos.org/)

 Rainfall demo ([YouTube](https://www.youtube.com/watch?v=GJOnGodk5AU)):

 ![demo preview](./demo_preview.png)

+More demos are inside `DEMOS` folder

 ## Getting started

 1. `cd` to boilerplate,
 2. Call `copy_units.ps1`,
-3. Copy all the `PAS` files inside the boilerplate to your DOS drive
+3. Copy all the files inside the `boilerplate` directory (except for `copy_units.ps1`) to your DOS drive

 Then, you can use `GAME.PAS` as the primary file